Twice a day for 2 minutes is the mantra that most dentists and dental health professionals will subscribe to.

 Should I brush teeth before or after breakfast?

-The simple answer to this is: either are fine, but before breakfast is probably best.
+The simple answer to this is: either are fine, but before breakfast is probably best, as our in-house dentist Chhaya explains in the video below.

 Keep reading to find out why, and check out our teeth brushing guide for answers to more questions like this.